At Sage, we’re committed to working with you to provide our customers with the best experience possible.

 Please use our Business Partner Checklist, which is a one-page guide that has links to our self-service offerings and troubleshooting resources.

-From the 1st of April 2024, we will start recording #Feedback or #Thanks against all applicable calls and cases.
+From the 1st of April 2026, we will start recording #Feedback or #Thanks against all applicable cases.

-Any feedback which has been delivered during the lifespan of a case will be added to the Description field, it will be prefixed with #Feedback to make it easily identifiable via Case Management, it will fall into one of the catagories listed below.
+Any feedback which has been delivered during the lifespan of a case will be added to the Description field.
+It will be prefixed with #Feedback to make it easily identifiable via Case Management and it will fall into one of the categories listed below.

-#Feedback is not intended as a punishment; the intention is to educate our partners on how to manage support queries more effectively in the future or thank them when our expectations have been met or exceeded.
+The intention of adding #Feedback or #Thanks is to educate our partners on how to manage support queries more effectively in the future or thank them for handling a case effectively and efficiently.

 #Feedback #Thanks fall into the following categories, multiple categories maybe logged against a single case, and further verbatim details may be added where appropriate.